SumiSastri/js-ES6-10/readme.md

 JavaScript is almost entirely object-based.
 In JavaScript, an object is an associative array, augmented with a prototype using classes & constructors for inheritance of the values, properties and methods associated with the class.

 JavaScript uses prototypes where other programming languages use classes.
 Classes were introduced in ES5.
+This allows libraries like React to use class-based components, based on the Model-View-Control process which is different from DOM-based manipulation of HTML files.

+A model of the DOM, or the virtual-DOM is created.

 More on Wikipedia [https://en.wikipedia.org/wiki/JavaScript]